Palak Corn Recipe

 Corn, salt and water added to the pan.

-Step 12: Then add 2 tablespoon unsweetened heavy cream and mix well.
-If making this curry for everyday meals, you can skip adding the cream.
+Step 12: Then, add 2 tablespoons of unsweetened heavy cream and mix well.
+If you plan to make this curry for everyday meals, you can skip adding the cream.
 It will still taste delicious.

 Heavy cream added to the pan.